 The

 second segment was “The Superman Family Album”.
-Primarily written by Cherie Wilkerson,
+Primarily written by Cherie Wilkerson

-Metropolis where he began working at The
+moved to Metropolis where he began working at The

 Lois Lane (McSwain), Jimmy Olsen (Mark Taylor) and Perry White (Stanley Ralph